-Permanent or portable barriers and fences, sometimes electrified and enhanced with fladry, are effectiveways to deter wolves.
-Fladry is typically a line of rope mounted along a fence line with hanging strips of black or bold patterned nylon flags.
+Permanent or portable barriers and fences, sometimes electrified and enhanced with fladry, are effective ways to deter wolves.
+Fladry is typically a line of rope mounted along a fence line with hanging strips of yellow nylon flags.
 The flags frighten predators, making them unwilling to cross the line.
 Although its effect may decrease over time, this method is particularly helpful during high-risk times of conflict.